cornell-ece2300/ece2300-docs/docs/ece2300-fpga-primer.md

  - __placement__ (determining which FPGA resources will be used)
  - __routing__ (connecting the FPGA resources as appropriate)

-At the end, we'll be left with a compiled version that can be immediately put on the FPGA - this is known as a _bitstream_.
+At the end, we'll be left with a synthesized version that can be immediately put on the FPGA - this is known as a _bitstream_.

 In Quartus, you can perform the synthesis step by going to